Blog/Portal for Smart FACTORY | CITY | XR | METAVERSE | AI (AI) | DIGITIZATION | SOLAR | Industry Influencer (II)

 In 2005, EAN was officially integrated into the GS1 system and renamed GTIN (Global Trade Item Number) with 13-digit barcode formats.
 GTIN is now the international standard for trade item identification developed by GS1 and can be represented in various barcode formats such as EAN-13, UPC and GS1-128.

-Although the term "EAN" is no longer used today, the term is sometimes still used in the context of identifying products in Europe, as it was widely used in the past.
+Although the term “EAN” is no longer used today, the term is sometimes still used in connection with the identification of products in Europe because it was widespread in the past.

 The introduction of the barcode in 1973 revolutionized global logistics